Kahoot! is a learning platform that enables users to create and participate in quiz-based games, which are known as kahoots.

 How Does Kahoot!
 Make Money?

-Kahoot! makes money from premium subscription packages as well as by licensing its game-based content to other companies.
+Kahoot! makes money from premium subscription packages, advertising, merchandise sales, and by licensing its game-based content to other companies.

 Let’s take a closer look at each of the firm’s revenue streams in the section below.